uchicago-cs/cmsc23320/website/projects/project1.rst

 Make sure that you select the correct repository and branch.
 Please note that you can submit as many times as you want before the deadline.

+Please note that you must make a **single submission per pair of students** (do not make two submissions, one per student).
+When making your submission, you will be allowed to add "team members" to your submission.
+Make sure you add your project partner in your submission.

 In this project, Gradescope will *only* fetch the following files from your repository:

 - All ``.c`` and ``.h`` files inside the ``src/`` directory (including any subdirectories you may